jungle0127/javastudy/designpattern/src/main/java/org/designpattern/creational/builder/readme.md

 # builder pattern
+Constructs complex objects by separating construction and representation.

 ## This is a demo from Effective Java version 2

  Advantages of builder pattern: